-Demeuse will choose 3 regional artists for studio visits on Friday, May 17, 2013.
-All applicants will be invited to an exclusive reception with Demeuse preceding her public lecture at MOCA Cleveland on Thursday, May 16.
-More information about Demeuse's talk will be announced in the Spring of 2013.
+Hunt will choose four regional artists for individual studio visits on November 30, 2016.
+All applicants will be invited to a reception with Hunt following her public lecture at MOCA Cleveland on Tuesday, November 29, 2016.

 How to Apply

-- Ten (10) images or less, labeled with title, date, medium and dimensions
+- Up to ten (10) images, captioned with title, date, medium and dimensions

-- Current contact information including address, phone, and email address
+- Up-to-date curriculum vitae, with current contact information including address, phone, and email

 (If applicable) applicants may include one (1) video file, 5 minutes or less in duration.
 The video must be submitted as a link to an external hosting site (i.e. YouTube or Vimeo).
 A still from the video should be included as one of the 10 images, with a link to the hosting site directly below the still.

 Please note applications not meeting these requirements or applications sent by email or hard copies mailed to MOCA Cleveland will not be reviewed.